rya-sge/access-denied/_posts/2023-11-14-arweave-introduction.md

 ## Cost

-Miners store files uploaded to Arweave in return for $AR, the cryptocurrency securing the Arweave network.
+Miners store files uploaded to Arweave in return for **$AR**, the cryptocurrency securing the Arweave network.
 Thus, it costs a small amount of $AR to upload and store files and this cost changes based on the current demand.

 To offer permanent storage, Arweave uses a concept called [**storage endowment**](https://arwiki.wiki/#/en/storage-endowment).
 It is an estimation of how the price of storage will decrease in the future to distribute appropriate quantities of tokens to miners over time, in order to guarantee the perpetual storage of arbitrary quantities of data.